What follows is a short list of useful AmigaDOS commands:

 INFORMATION:

-A functioning Amiga was, indeed, at the 1984 show... barely.
+A functioning Amiga was indeed at the summer 1984 consumer electronics show... barely.

-Since they didn't have the time or money to press the chipset to silicon, the designers strung the chip designs up on breadboards, placed them on an anti-static mat, and wired it up to a monitor.
+Since they didn't have the time or money to press the chipset to silicon, the designers strung the chip designs up on breadboards, placed them on an anti-static mat, and wired them up to a monitor.
 The reaction to the high-resolution graphics bouncing around on the screen was very positive -- to say the least.
 One suitably impressed company was Commodore, who purchased the technology and rights, allowing the designers of the system to run out and buy themselves each a Sun workstation (and something to eat).

 [Boing Ball Blue!
 Okay, this is getting kinda' Mac-ish...]